hunain-saeed/Boolean-Model-IR-Frontend/README.md

 # Boolean Model of IR

+Frontend for Boolean Model of IR, developed using React, Material-UI, and CSS.
-Backend is developed on Flask: https://github.com/hunain631/Boolean-Model-Information-Retrieval-Backend
+Backend is developed on Flask: [a link](https://github.com/hunain631/Boolean-Model-Information-Retrieval-Backend)

 Installation and Setup Instructions
 Clone down this repository.
 You will need node and npm installed globally on your machine.